The location where Judy Placido and Sal Lupo were shot

 In the early hours of June 26th, 1977, Placido (17) and Lupo (20) left Elephas disco on Northern Boulevard and then walked to a parked car in this residential neighborhood.

-Some reports state that it was Lupo's vehicle, while others have said that the 1972 Cadillac belonged to a bouncer who had agreed to drive them home.
+Some reports say that it was Lupo's vehicle, while others state that the 1972 Cadillac belonged to a bouncer who had agreed to drive them home.

 Ironically, the pair talked about the Son of Sam case at one point, as the media had recently gone into overdrive about the random slayings.
 Only two months previously, Alexander Esau and Valentina Suriani had been murdered in cold blood while they sat in a lovers' lane in the Bronx.
 The killer had also left a taunting letter at the crime scene in which he promised to strike again.